GoInterject/GoInterject.github.io/Contributing.md

 * to point to inconspicuous or not well-defined buttons,
 * to point to tab navigation steps.

 It is important to **place arrows where they are easily seen**, such as *below* the dark green menu of Excel 2016.

+Examples:

 #### Highlighting Buttons, Emphasizing a Portion of a Window, and Next and Close Button Press Steps (Outlining with a Rectangle)